 The Plastic Recycling Process

 USPR continually improves quality with its use of information technology & operator training.
-Our leadership team designed and installed a management execution system (MES) and a supervisory control and data acquisition system (SCADA).
-These systems tell us in real time what to do and what happened with every plastic on every machine by every team member.
+Our leadership team made a from-scratch management execution system (MES) so that we know in real time what to do and what happened with every plastic on every machine by every team member.
 Receiving, production, inventory, and shipping are all monitored and controlled via the system.
 Batch sizes and production schedules are optimized and error causes are traced back to the sources.
 The results are exponentially fewer defects and much much lower unit cost, not only at USPR, but at our customers as well.
 These competitive advantages permit USPR to pay more for your scrap plastic and sell our plastics finished products for the highest prices in the industry.
 We often hear “you get the highest price we pay, but we need your material to increase the quality of the other materials we buy.”
 USPR plastic regrind directly competes with our competitors’ virgin and reprocessed plastic pellet.
 Compared to reprocessed pellet, USPR regrind has fewer contaminants, has less heat history, and it is less expensive.

 We are located in Atlanta, Georgia.
 We serve the Atlantic and gulf coasts, especially South Carolina, North Carolina, Alabama, Florida, Tennessee, Mississippi, and Texas.
 USPR buys plastic scrap from small to large size plastic molders, pelletizers, compounders, distribution centers, pharmaceutical companies, and many other industries.